Doula: Birth doulas

 In the United States, doulas can be found in hospitals, in community-based programs, in doula agencies, and as private practitioners.
 They might also be reimbursed by insurance companies or out-of-pocket by clients.
 Since insurance companies typically do not cover the cost of hiring a doula, they are more popular among middle- and upper-class parents than among parents with lower incomes.
 Since doula care has the potential to lower maternity costs and reduce health disparities, there is a push for coverage through Medicaid reimbursement programs.
 As of 2022, four states – Oregon, Minnesota, Virginia, and Wisconsin – had implemented reimbursement programs.
 In 2019, New York State launched a doula pilot program for Medicaid reimbursement in Erie and Kings Counties.
 In that same year, New York State passed a bill to certify doulas to lend legitimacy to the profession and to pave the way for Medicaid reimbursement from the federal government, becoming the first state to do so.
 Doulas in New York, however, expressed concern about the bill, having not been involved with the bill's writing, citing that state certification would make doulas more beholden to the formal medical system, be a hit to business if certification programs are not approved by the state, and might prevent community doulas from working with low-income individuals.

 In the UK, the National Health Service and promotion of midwifery for low-risk pregnancies provide a continuity of care to pregnant women, but there has still been an upswing in doulas in the country.
 This pattern has been suggested to result from the lack of midwives available and a move to provide doulas to individuals at greater risk for poor outcomes.

 A 2019 study reviewed perceptions of labor companionship across mostly high-income countries and found barriers that prevent the universal implementation of doula care.
 These challenges are due to a multitude of factors dealing with perception (for example, providers not understanding the benefits or roles of doulas, and medical aspects of treatment being seen as more important) and logistics (chiefly gaps in policy, difficulty of integration, and lack of training).

 Community-based doulas

-Community-based doulas work with underserved communities of which they are often members to provide a sense of cultural humility that fosters trust and strengthens relationships between the doula and their client.
+Community-based doulas work with under-served communities of which they are often members, to provide a sense of cultural humility that fosters trust and strengthens relationships between the doula and their client.
 The services provided are often low cost, and expand in the amount of support offered compared to traditional doulas and consider physical, social spiritual and emotional needs.
 Services include an increased amount of home visits, preparation for the birthing experience, education, guidance navigating health care systems, language support, screening for mental health, and food security needs.

-Additionally, community-based doula models provide insight in the creation of policies that will support those families and underserved communities.
+Additionally, community-based doula models provide insight in the creation of policies that will support those families and under-served communities.
 These doulas also actively engage policy makers by recommendations on certification and Medicaid coverage, integration into medical care, and participating on advisory boards.